SPro-galaxy/INT2-Group-33/test_candidates.md

 Adding a new Conv layer with 256 filters and raising dropout on all Conv layers to 0.35.

 **This appears to have helped negate the overfitting issue and provides very similar performance to `tc3`.**

+# tc9
+`tc8` with learning rate on Adam optimizer changed from 0.001 to 0.0005.